mynamesleon/lpswipe/README.md

 Why lpswipe?
 -----------
 There are a lot of other touch libraries out there, and I experimented with using quite a few of them.
-Most don't handle touch events on windows phones or other touchscreen windows devices, and almost all of them encounter problems when multiple touches are used.
-I wrote lpswipe so that I had a touch library I could use which handles those issues.
+Most don't handle touch events on windows devices, and almost all of them encounter problems when multiple touches are used.
+I wrote lpswipe so that I had a touch library that catered for those issues.

 Usage:
 -----------